StylianosRegas/StylianosRegas/README.md

 - 👋 Hi, I’m @StylianosRegas
 - 👀 I’m interested in Running, making video games, and getting my Computer Science degree
 - 🌱 I’m currently learning C++,C#, python, and GDscript
-- 📫 Reach me through Instagram or email!
+- 📫 Reach me through LinkedIn or email!

 <!---
 StylianosRegas/StylianosRegas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.